Saturday, 31 January 2015

 As the milk quite thickens, we will add the coconut rock sugar & switch off the gas!
 We would allow it to melt & stir to incorporate well!

-Switch off and transfer into a serving bowl.
-Let cool.
+Switch off the gas burner, transfer to a serving bowl.
+Let it cool.
 When it is no more hot & just warm, we will add the orange zest.

-When it cools completely, add the orange segments & put for refrigeration.
+When it cools completely, add the orange segments and refrigerate.
 The dessert is to be served chilled!

 Please do not add the orange pulp and zest when the kheer is still hot, they may curdle it.
 We do not need to use artificial orange essence as the orange zest and pulp will add a fresh mild flavour to the pudding.
 If you wish to cut down the cooking time to half, add evaporated milk or cream or condensed milk to thicken the milk quickly!